murphyrobbit18/English3201PassionProject/README.md

 sampleList = empty list

-for sample in the range of 10
+for samples in the range of 10

   sample = Collected sample
   sampleList.append(sample)